NBA Injury Report for Today

 Out

-The Trail Blazers listed Grant as OUT for Sunday's (Mar.
-22) game against the Nuggets.
+The Trail Blazers listed Grant as Out for Thursday's (Apr.
+2) game against the Pelicans.

 Player HeadShot